 Ghana’s mortality rate for air pollution in 2012 was 80 for every 100,000 people.2

-PM2.5s are ultra-fine particles of less than 2.5 micrometers which can penetrate and lodge inside the cardiovascular system.
+PM2.5s are ultra-fine particles of 2.5 micrometers or less in diameter, which can penetrate and lodge deep inside the cardiovascular system.

 The WHO data did not include measurements for other air pollutants such as nitrogen dioxide (NO2), carbon monoxide (CO) and ozone.

-Ghana's dirty air is characterized by rapid urbanization and trends in population growth in urban areas.
+Ghana's dirty air is characterized by trends in population growth in urban areas.

 Air pollution is linked to more than 28,000 premature deaths in Ghana every year, with people living in the capital Accra and other urban areas worst impacted.3

-Major sources of air pollution (PM2.5 and PM10) in Ghana include resuspended dust from unpaved roads, exhaust from aging buses and trucks, open burning of residential trash, and soot from biomass-fuelled cookstoves.
+Major sources of air pollution (PM2.5 and PM10) in Ghana include resuspended dust from unpaved roads, tailpipe exhaust emission from aging buses and trucks, open burning of residential trash, and soot from biomass-fuelled cookstoves.

 Air Quality Monitoring in Ghana